Paul Kratter

 Prior to Pixar, Tia was a background painter at Disney Feature Animation from 1980 to 1994, where she worked on a variety of acclaimed animated films including The Little Mermaid, Aladdin, and Beauty and the Beast, Tron, and others.

 Her paintings for films have been in exhibits around the world: MoMA, Japan, England, and beautiful Oakland, California, among other exotic locations.
-Currently Tia is working as a Visual Development artist at Walt Disney Animation, and is on a project in its early development.
+Currently Tia is working as a Visual Development artist at Walt Disney Animation.
+Her most recent project was the feature Wish.

 When she’s not at work, Tia spends her time painting watercolors—doing her best to keep computers as far away as possible.
 She is a signature member of the Northwest Watercolor Society and California Watercolor Association.